mstrens/oXs_on_RP2040/README.md

 *  Connect the TX pin from GPS to the TX pin selected in parameter for RP2040
 *  So take care that wires TX and RX are not crossed (as usual in Serial connection)

+About sequencers, see below.

 The affectation of the pins has to be defined by the user.
 Here are the command codes and the pins that can be used are:
-Note: pin 16 is reserved for an internal LED on RP2040-zero as so should not be used.
+Note: pin 16 is reserved for an internal LED on RP2040-zero or RP2040-TINY and so should not be used.
 |Command|used for:|
 |----|----|
 |C1 = 0/15  ...
 C16 = 0/15|PWM output|